ARTH/CLAR 444: Greek and Roman Sculpture

 W April 15: Chronology and Style: Hellenistic

 - Fullerton, Mark.
 2016.
 Greek Sculpture.
-John Wiley & Sons [read chapter 14, “Sculpture in Hellenistic Greece II,” except for section on “Sculpture and Classicism at the time of the Roman Conquest”, and stop after Figure 14.4, before the paragraph beginning “The Mahdia cargo”]
+John Wiley & Sons [read chapter 14, “Sculpture in Hellenistic Greece II,” skipping the section on “Sculpture and Classicism at the time of the Roman Conquest”, and stopping before the heading "The Mahdia Wreck, Neo-Atticism, and the Roman Art Market”]

 F April 17: Plaster Cast Assignment Part 1 due